Ohio kidnapper may have died in cell during sex act: state probe

 The report by the Ohio Department of Rehabilitation and Correction also said prison officials had falsified logs and failed to make regular checks on Castro's cell September 3, the day of his death.

 The accidental death scenario was disputed by Franklin County coroner Jan M. Gorniak, who called it "a hanging suicide" in an interview with the Cleveland Plain Dealer newspaper.

 Castro was serving a sentence of life plus 1,000 years for the abduction, torture and detention of three young Cleveland women.
 He was taken off suicide watch in June, but was to have been monitored by guards every 30 minutes.

 "There appears to be no known, substantiated motivation for the self-inflicted death," the report found.

-The state report said Castro's trousers and underwear were pulled around his ankles when he was found hanging from a bed sheet, although the relevance of the finding is "unclear."
+The state prison report said Castro's trousers and underwear were down around his ankles when he was found hanging from a bed sheet, although the relevance of the finding is "unclear."
 Those facts were relayed to the Ohio State Highway Patrol for "consideration of the possibility of auto-erotic asphyxiation," the report said.

 Auto-erotic asphyxiation is a form of sexual masochism in which oxygen flow to the brain is reduced in order to enhance the pleasure of masturbation.

-Castro had pleaded guilty in August to more than 900 counts including kidnapping, rape, and murder, after three women and a 6-year-old girl he fathered escaped from his home on May 6.
+Castro pleaded guilty in August to more than 900 counts including kidnapping, rape, and murder, after three women and a 6-year-old girl he fathered escaped from his home on May 6.
 The kidnap victims - Amanda Berry, 27, Gina DeJesus, 23, and Michelle Knight, 32 - had been missing up to 11 years.